MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **R10 - Describe the way tasks are allocated and tracked in your project**

 To manage all the tasks for this project is used a kanban board on Trello.
 I first created the users stories below that apply to the forum API.
-All the tasks that need to be completed in the project, including all the documentation, answers to assignment questions and the actual coding of different routes for the API are assigned to tickets and placed in the backlog column.
+All the tasks that need to be completed in the project, including all the documentation, answers to assignment questions and the actual coding of different routes for the API were assigned to tickets and placed in the backlog column.
 I then assigned different coloured labels for different groups of tasks, green for R1, R2, R3  assignment rubrics, purple for assignment requirements to check, yellow for optional features after the minimum viable product was complete and orange for coding tasks.
 This allowed me to get a get a quick overview of of the project by showing where different tasks and groups of tasks where located in the cycle of the kanban board.

 I then wrote all the user stories for the API.
 The user stories below are broken down into two classes of users that will be accessing the forum API, Administrator and user, and represent all the different routes to resources that the API will facilitate.